Anonymous

 3. If provisions for honorary members exist, verify whether the appointment process has been properly followed.
 If not, you may deny the appointment.

-4. Deny negotiation with Honorary member Terms: If the process has been followed, you may inform the union that negotiations will only occur with ordinary members and with honorary member and do not allow him to factory premises.
+4. Deny negotiation with Honorary member Terms: If the process has been followed, you may inform the union that negotiations will only occur with ordinary members and not with honorary members and do not allow access to the factory premises.

 5. Note that there is no settled law that definitively supports either the union's or your position in this scenario.